Search results (261)

 Deep Dive: Understanding this winter’s remarkably persistent weather pattern

-will further influence the pattern.
+influence the pattern.
 As winds turn more easterly, colder air will gradually sink southwards, reducing rainfall in the northeast and increasing the likelihood of hill snow across northern England, Wales and Northern Ireland.
-Lower levels may see sleet at times, but accumulations
+Lower levels may see sleet at times, but accumulations will be confined

 -